13h3r/tele2gis/README.md

 This is very simple telegram bot for 2gis.

 # Features
-Ask for an organisation and get list of organisations with their addresses
+Ask for an organization and get list of organizations with their addresses.

 # How to run
 Prepare config